kelpup/kelpup.github.io/User/user.md

 ### Package Manager (Downloading Stuff)
 ### Multiple Desktops (Pink Thing at Top)
+It might not seem obvious, but you can have multiple desktops on Kelpup :) The three boxes on the top left are the different desktop environments.
+The pink one is the current desktop, and you can switch between the three by just clicking on them!
+BICTURE BLS

 ### Navigating Files without Terminal (but ideally use the terminal :))
 ### More Stuff Later :)